Cereal-Automation/Script-Monitoring/script-tgtg/README.md

 - **Pickup Time**: When you can collect the item
 - **Store Information**: Business name, address, and description
 - **Item Details**: Food category, dietary information, handling instructions
+- **Variants**: Different sizes or types of the same item

 ## Notifications

-The script can send notifications for:
+The script sends notifications for:

-- **New Items**: When a business adds new items to TGTG
+- **New Items**: When new items are published to TGTG (based on publish date)
-- **Stock Changes**: When items become available or go out of stock
+- **Stock Availability**: When items become available or restock
-- **Sales Window**: When items enter or leave their sales window
+- **Variant Changes**: When new variants appear in stock or existing variants restock
+- **Initial Run**: Optionally notifies about items already in stock on first run

 ## Error Handling

 The script handles common issues gracefully:

-- **Authentication Failures**: Logs clear messages if login fails
+- **Authentication Failures**: Clear error messages and retry mechanisms for login issues
+- **User Interaction**: Proper handling of user interaction failures during authentication
-- **Network Issues**: Retries failed requests automatically
+- **Network Issues**: Automatic retries for failed API requests
 - **Missing Data**: Continues monitoring even if some data is unavailable
-- **API Limits**: Respects TGTG API rate limits
+- **API Limits**: Respects TGTG API rate limits and implements proper error handling
+- **Unrecoverable Exceptions**: Clear error messages for critical failures that require user intervention

 ## Tips